SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_rf_test/readme.md

 ![Figure: Spectrum Analyzer speed 6Mbps](resources/readme/continuous_mode_spectrum_analyser.png)

     NOTE:
-    A) Before starting CW mode, it is required to start Continuous mode with power and channel values which is intended to be used in CW mode as follows:
-      - Start Continuous mode with intended power value and channel value; pass any valid values for rate and length
-      - Stop Continuous mode
-      - Start CW mode.
-    B) Receive stats testing should be done in a controlled environment (RF shield box or chamber).
+    A) Receive stats testing should be done in a controlled environment (RF shield box or chamber).

 ### RF Test with wifi 6